-- The floor below has the main entrance, as well as two windows on the sides to shield the wooden panels that form the main entrance from rain and to increase the appearance of the front entrance area, two gothic stone arches that are supported by beautiful stones that are made from Malad Stone, were erected on top of it.
+- The floor below has the main entrance, as well as two windows on the sides to shield the wooden panels that form the main entrance from rain and to increase the appearance of the front entrance area, two gothic stone arches that are supported by the beautiful stone that is made from Malad Stone, were erected on top of it.

 - The first floor is home to five windows.
 Two are contained within the towers, while the remaining three provide ventilation to the nave.
 An arch over the main entrance has the symbol of the Basilica AM, the first character of the famous greeting from Angel Gabriel to Mary at the moment of the Annunciation and in Latin, “AVE MARIA.
-The letters are affixed to the crown, adorned with two lily stems, to symbolize Mary’s queenship and her pure virginity.
+The letters are affixed to the crown, adorned with two lily stems, to symbolize Mary’s queenship and pure virginity.

 - The third floor has four windows and an impressive circle that bears ANNO JUBILAEI 1904.
 The golden jubilee year of the proclamation of the Dogma of the Immaculate Conception and an anniversary year for the official opening of the Basilica’s new construction.
 The cross crowns the triangular central aspect of the pointed façade.

 - The fourth floor is comprised of the spires of a pyramid on either side.
 They are set with the Cross, which juts up to the skies.

 The interior walls of this stone structure had stunning murals that emphasized the happenings in Mary’s life.
 This painting was created during the reign of the Rector, who was first elected.
 They had faded over time; they were replaced with gorgeous fiberglass murals telling the identical story of Mary.